MarinaIvantsova/Color-Markers/README.md

 # Color-Markers

-Look at beutiful project with html and css<a href="https://marinaivantsova.github.io/Color-Markers/">CSS Color Markers</a>.
+Used HTML and CSS for the following project: <a href="https://marinaivantsova.github.io/Color-Markers/">CSS Color Markers</a>.

 There are used such CSS properties as: